Spongebosheep/Robotics-Research-Project---Andy-Chuwei-and-Jingyang/README.md

 # RRP-Simulation

-A research-style Python project for **terrain-aware sensor-layout evaluation and optimization** for **TDoA-based source localization**.
+A research-style Python project for **terrain-aware sensor-layout evaluation and optimization** for **TDoA-based source localization**, plus a **live physical prototype** for real-time impact sensing on an 8-sensor net.

-The repository contains two connected parts:
+The repository now contains **three connected layers**:

 1. **`Initial-simulation/`** – a step-by-step development history of the simulation model, from a minimal geometry-only baseline to a more realistic terrain-constrained, geodesic, amplitude-aware, fairness-controlled, and robustness-tested pipeline.
 2. **`LayoutStudy/`** – the main reusable workflow for searching, reevaluating, optimizing, and analyzing **8-node sensor layouts** under multiple terrain realizations.
+3. **`physical_prototype.py`** – a real-time prototype GUI for the physical net, reading 8-channel sensor data from an ESP32 over serial, detecting impact events, and estimating impact position using either a physics-based solver or a calibration-template mapping mode.

-The core idea is simple:
+The core idea is:

 - start from a 2D candidate sensor layout,
 - deploy it onto a terrain surface while approximately preserving the nominal net geometry,